MicrosoftDocs/learn/learn-pr/github/github-actions-packages/includes/2-what-is-github-packages.md

 :::image type="content" source="../media/2-github-packages-npmpackage.png" alt-text="GitHub NPM package page, with description, and instructions about how to install it." border="false":::

-At the time of writing, GitHub Packages is compatible with the following package manager:
+At the time of writing, GitHub Packages is compatible with the following package managers:

 - NPM, a NodeJS package manager
 - NuGet, the .NET package manager,